TheAirBlow/Scripts/README.md

 # Scripts
-A collection of useful bash scripts.
+A collection of useful scripts

 ## Usage
 - `apply.sh` - pulls changes from git and links all scripts to `~/.local/bin/`